Level 3 Training

 We have Level 3 courses running 19th and 20th February 2014 in Ottery St Mary and Exmouth.
 Email us for details.

-The initial focus of this course is to ensure that the Level 2 skills of the trainees are sufficient to enable them to tackle more advanced on-road situations.
+The initial focus of this course is to ensure that your Level 2 skills of the trainees are sufficient to enable you to tackle more advanced on-road situations.
 After that we will look at sharing the roads with other users, whilst asserting your rights to road space and responsibly working with other road users to complete your journey safely.

 The following key elements form the core of the cycle training:

 Detailed, all-round observation using the senses of hearing and sight.
 It is important that cyclists ride, looking a long way ahead, so that they can plan their actions in plenty of time.

 Deciding which of the many observations are important to their safety (hazard perception), determination of ‘priority’ in various situations and the subsequent courses of action.

 Being able to indicate your intentions to other road users, if you are going to impact on their journey.